socketteer/neural-chatbot/README.md

 $ python skype_parser.py <skype_username> <csv_file>
 ```

-Running the above command will generate a text file in botfood-parser/corpus called facebook-<skype_username>.txt.
+Running the above command will generate a text file in botfood-parser/corpus called skype-<skype_username>.txt.
 This prepared botfood.
 Follow the instructions under "Training with char-rnn" to train a bot using your data!

 ### Training with char-rnn

-Compile all the data you want to feed the bot in a single file and name it input.txt (it is totally fine to combine parsed Facebook and Skype data).
+Compile all the data you want to feed the bot in a single file and name it input.txt (it is fine to combine parsed Facebook and Skype data).
 Create a new folder in neural-chatbot/char-rnn/data and copy input.txt into the folder.

 #### Method 1 -- training from scratch